 As early as 2019, staff identified that the sanitary main was undersized to provide sufficient capacity for the fulsome development of the entire contributing area within By-law 03-2000.
-Through extensive peer review of the servicing reports provided by the developer, the Town is satisfied that "Project 26" has sufficient capacity to service the 13 singles, 48 townhomes and no more than 35 units on Block 27.
+Through extensive peer review of the servicing reports provided by the developer, the Town is satisfied that "Project 26" has sufficient capacity to service the 17 singles, 4 semi-detached, and 45 townhomes and no more than 35 units on Block 92.
 As a result, the developer is obligated to pay the connection fee of \$3,500 / ha for the use of the pipe.
 This collection is stipulated in the subdivision agreement and will be reimbursed to NuGlobe following registration of the subdivision.

-The replacement and upsizing of Project 26 is scheduled to occur as early as summer 2024 following which By-law 03-2000 will be repealed as the pipe no longer exists.
-Following the replacement of the pipe, contributions to the cost of replacement will be collected through cost-sharing By-law 61-2023 and remitted to the Town as the initial funding party.
+The replacement and upsizing of Project 26 is scheduled to occur as early as summer 2025 following which By-law 03-2000 will be repealed as the pipe no longer exists.
+Following the replacement of the pipe, contributions to the cost of replacement will be collected through cost-sharing By-law 61-2022 and remitted to the Town as the initial funding party.

-Should the developer not proceed with the construction of Block 27 for multi-residential development until after the main is upsized, then they may be eligible to construct more than the limited 35 units and pay additional contributions to the Town for the capacity utilized under By-law 61-2023.
+Should the developer not proceed with the construction of Block 92 for multi-residential development until after the main is upsized then they may be eligible to construct more than the 35 units and pay additional contributions to the Town for the capacity required via By-law 61-2022.